Charlie Christian: Legacy

 John Hammond and George T. Simon called Christian the best improvisational talent of the swing era.
 In the liner notes to the album Solo Flight: The Genius of Charlie Christian (Columbia, 1972), Gene Lees wrote that "Many critics and musicians consider that Christian was one of the founding fathers of bebop, or if not that, at least a precursor to it."

 In 1966, 24 years after his death, Christian was inducted into the Down Beat Jazz Hall of Fame.
 In 1989 the Oklahoma Jazz Hall of Fame created its first seven inductions, which included Christian.

-In 1990, Christian was inducted into the Rock and Roll Hall of Fame in the category Early Influence.
-In a 1985 interview with Frets magazine Jerry Garcia named Christian and Django Reinhardt as the two guitarists who most inspired his awe and emulation.
+In 1990, Christian was inducted into the Rock and Roll Hall of Fame in the "Early Influence" category.

+In a 1985 interview with Frets magazine, Jerry Garcia named Christian and Django Reinhardt as the two guitarists who most inspired his awe and emulation.

 In 2006, Oklahoma City, where Christian was raised, renamed a street in its Bricktown entertainment district after the guitarist.